jimouris/draft-mouris-cfrg-mastic/draft-mouris-cfrg-mastic.md

 weighted heavy-hitters, since it expects that each `beta` value is constant (e.g., 1).

-> OPEN ISSUE Proof aggregation could work with plain Mastic, but we would need
+> TODO Proof aggregation could work with plain Mastic, but we would need
 > to check the FLPs at the first round of aggregation, leading to best-case
 > communication cost would be `O(num_measurements + Vidpf.BITS)`.
 This would be
 > OK, but we would still want to support a mode for plain heavy-hitters that is